Multivariate Poisson intensity estimation via low-rank tensor decomposition: Numerical results

 \subsection{Real data application: Earthquakes in the U.S.}

-We further apply the methods to a real dataset obtained from the U.S.~Geological Survey Earthquake Catalog, available at \url{https://earthquake.usgs.gov/earthquakes/search/}.
-The dataset contains records of earthquakes in the conterminous United States, covering the period from 1990-01-01 to 2025-01-01 ($n = 112,775$ days) with $D = 4$ attributes (latitude, longitude, depth and magnitude).
-Since no ground truth $\lambda^*$ is available, we assess the performances of different methods using pairwise relative error.
-Specifically, given two estimated intensity functions \(\widehat{\lambda}_1\) and \(\widehat{\lambda}_2\), the pairwise relative error is defined as:
+We further apply the methods to a real dataset obtained from the U.S.~Geological Survey Earthquake Catalog\footnote{The data set is publicly available at \url{https://earthquake.usgs.gov/earthquakes/search/}.}.
+The filtered dataset contains records of 101,929 earthquakes in the conterminous United States over the period from 1990-01-01 to 2025-01-01, with $D=4$ attributes (latitude, longitude, depth, and magnitude).
+For the empirical analysis, we aggregate the catalog at the daily level and treat each day as one realization of a point pattern on this four-dimensional attribute space, yielding 12,670 daily point patterns.
+The original geographical bounds, with latitude range \([24.6,50]\) and longitude range \([-125,-65]\), are normalized to \([0,1]\times[0,1]\).
+Similarly, depth and magnitude are normalized to \([0,1]\).